cerebrl/forgerock-sample-web-react/README.md

 ## Installation

-Once you have the 5 requirements above met, let's get to building the project.
+Once you have the 5 requirements above met, we can build the project.

 ### Security Certificates